 So what happens if you are VC funded startup that can’t get big quickly?
 Here’s what I have seen:

-- Effort and distraction while raising funding – The founders of the company spend too much time trying to raise the next round of funding and take their eye off the day to day running of the company.
+- Wasted effort and distraction while raising funding – The founders of the company spend too much time trying to raise the next round of funding and take their eye off the day to day running of the company.

 - Loss of control – The pressure to show revenue can affect business decisions such as purchasing, hiring, pricing and partnering some of which can be morale sapping.